nihal111/MooDLD/Readme.md

 ### Instructions for use

 1. **Linux and Mac** - Download `MooDLD.py` and `moodle.ico` from Github Repository.<br/>
-**Windows** - Extract the Setup.rar file and run it.
+**Windows** - Extract the Setup.rar file from [here](https://github.com/nihal111/MooDLD/raw/master/Setup.rar) and run it.
 Installation is straightforward.
 Note: It is recommended to set the installation directory to a location which does not require administrator access to modify files.
 If you set it to "C:/Program Files(x86)/MooDLD", MooDLD might give an error like "MooDLD returned -1".
 To fix this, either change the installation directory or right click on the icon and "Run MooDLD as administrator".

 2. Install Dependencies